multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 With the ABI information and the code generated, the meta crate can now build all the WASM contracts, one for each output contract.

-The optimizer `wasm-opt` is also run on each of the resulting binaries (unless opted-out in the configs).

-The rust compiler places the result in the designated `target` folder, but for convenience, the meta crate moves the executables to the contract's `output` folder and renames them according to the configured names.
+The rust compiler places the result in the designated `target` folder, but for convenience, the meta crate moves the executables to the project `output` folder and renames them according to the configured names.

 You might have performed this step automatically from erdpy, but erdpy simply calls the meta crate to do this job.
-This is because at this point only the meta crate has access to the ABIs and can do it that easily.
+This is because at this point only the meta crate has access to the ABIs and can do it easily.

 ### f.
+Meta crate: build post-processing

+After building the contracts, there are three more operations left to perform, based on the compiled WebAssembly outputs:
+1. All contracts are optimized, using `wasm-opt`.
+This operation can be disabled (via `--no-wasm-opt`).
+2. A WAT file id generated for each contract.
+Not enabled by default, can be enabled (via `--wat`).
+The framework simply calls the `wasm2wat` tool to do this.
+3. An `.imports.json` file is generated for each contract.
+Can be disabled (via `--no-imports`).
+The framework uses the `wasm-objdump` tool to retrieve the imports.
+It parses the output and saves it as JSON.

+### g.
 Cleaning a project

 Calling `cargo run clean` in the meta crate will run `cargo clean` in all wasm crates and delete the `output` folder.